AntFrasier/personalWebsite/README.md

-reflexion for the future of this web site : add a web3 part : ex connect your wallet and get an NFT that is a proof of visiting the web site ...
+reflexion for the future of this web site : add a web3 part : ex connect your wallet and get an NFT that is a proof of visiting the web site ... modif contact page / add a contact form and modifie front